pantercp/desktop-dashboard/README.md

 All the modules required to run this program which aren't included in Python 3.10.8 can be found in requirements.txt

-To install the same versions of all of these modules, activate your desired virtual environment and run ```pip install -r requirements.txt```
+To install the same versions of all of these modules, activate your desired virtual environment, enter the diretory on your computer where the cloned repository is saved and run ```pip install -r requirements.txt```

 ## Personalisation